happybeing/vdash/README.md

 # SAFE Network Vault Dashboard

 `vdash` is a SAFE Network Vault dashboard for the terminal.
 It is written in Rust, using [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI and [linemux](https://github.com/jmagnuson/linemux) to monitor vault logfiles on the local machine.

-**Status:** early but useful for real time monitoring or post run logfile analysis.
+**Status:** working on Windows, MacOS and Linux using 'baby-fleming-vaults' tests.

 <img src="./screenshots/vdash-v.0.2.4.gif" alt="screenshot of vdash v0.2.0">

 ## Specification
 Feature requests and discussion are currently summarised in the opening post of the Safe Network forum topic: [Vault Dashboard ideas please!](https://safenetforum.org/t/vault-dashboard-ideas-please/32572?u=happybeing)
-## TODO
+## TODOm
 Where `vdash` is headed:
 - [x] implement ability to parse logfiles
   - [x] add --debug-parser to show results in second logfile